Blanchland Abbey

 Blanchland Abbey at Blanchland, in the English county of Northumberland, was founded as a premonstratensian priory in 1165 by Walter de Bolbec II, and was a daughter house of Croxton Abbey in Leicestershire.
 It became an abbey in the late 13th century.
 The 16th century former Abbot's house (now The Lord Crewe Arms Hotel) is a Grade II* listed building and the whole site is a Scheduled Ancient Monument.

 The Anglo-Scottish wars

-The abbey granges were pillaged during the Anglo-Scots wars, in particular during 1327, but the abbey itself was apparently left unscathed.
-There is however a legend that during one raid in the area, the monks prayed that the abbey would be spared.
-Subsequently, a mist descended which shielded the valley and monastery from view and was overlooked by the Scottish raiders, who passed by.
-The foolish monks upon hearing this, proceeded to ring the abbey bells to signal to every one in the valley that it was safe, that the invaders had passed.
-During their celebration of bell ringing, the Scottish invaders heard the bells, turned around and ransacked the Monastery.
+The abbey granges were pillaged during the Anglo-Scots wars, particularly in 1327, but the abbey itself was apparently left unscathed.
+However, there is a legend that during one raid in the area, the monks prayed that the abbey would be spared.
+Subsequently, a mist descended, shielding the valley and monastery from view, and the Scottish raiders passed by without noticing it.
+The foolish monks, upon hearing this, proceeded to ring the abbey bells to signal to everyone in the valley that it was safe and that the invaders had passed.
+During their celebration of bell-ringing, the Scottish invaders heard the bells, turned around, and ransacked the monastery.